litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaoshub.md

 ## Connecting a Git repository using ChaosHub

-With ChaosHub, you can construct chaos scenarios by selecting, tuning and sequencing different experiments together from their connected ChaosHubs.
+With ChaosHub, you can construct chaos experiments by selecting, tuning and sequencing different faults together from their connected ChaosHubs.

 You can make changes in your forked repositories and sync it with the Portal to get the latest changes from the fork.